SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 ```
 $ makeindex thesis
 ```
-3. Rerun LaTeX on your `.tex` file to create a document with an index.
+3. Rerun LaTeX on the `thesis.tex` file to create a document with an index.
 ```
 $ latex thesis
 ```

 ### 9. Required Software

-The template has been created using Windows based tools and TeX installs but there are many tools available for Mac OS, Linux, etc. but they will not be mentioned here.
+The template has been created using Windows based tools and TeX installs but there are many available tools for Mac OS, Linux as well.

 * MiKTeX (Windows): [MiKTeX](http://miktex.org/)
 * Editor: [TeXstudio](http://texstudio.sourceforge.net/)